-When it comes to collaborations, one of the most hotly anticipated drops of the year was the "Reverse Mocha" Travis Scott 1s.
+When it comes to collaborations, one of the most hotly anticipated drops of 2022 was the "Reverse Mocha" Travis Scott 1s.

 The coming together of music and fashion saw these sneakers sell out almost immediately and, when you look at the design, we feel it's easy to see why.

 The combination of sail and brown gives the shoes a natural, earth-like feel alongside Travis Scott's signature reverse Swooshes and "Cactus Jack" branding.